canopas/group-track-android/CONTRIBUTING.md

 One of the most important tasks in handling issues is labelling them usefully and accurately.
 All other tasks involving issues ultimately rely on the issue being classified so that relevant parties looking to do their tasks can find them quickly and easily.

 To label issues, [open up the list of unlabeled issues](https://github.com/canopas/group-track-android/issues?q=is%3Aopen+is%3Aissue+no%3Alabel+) and, **from newest to oldest**, read through each one and apply issue labels according to the table below.
-If you're unsure about what label to apply, skip the issue and try the next one: don't feel obligated to label each and every issue yourself!
+If you're unsure about what label to apply, skip the issue and try the next one: don't feel obligated to label every issue yourself!

 Label | Apply When | Notes
 --- | --- | ---
 `bug` | Cases where the code (or documentation) is behaving in a way it wasn't intended to. | If something is happening that surprises the *user* but does not go against the way the code is designed, it should use the `enhancement` label.
 `critical` | Added to `bug` issues if the problem described makes the code completely unusable in a common situation. |
 `documentation` | Added to issues or pull requests that affect any of the documentation for the project. | Can be combined with other labels, such as `bug` or `enhancement`.
-`duplicate` | Added to issues or PRs that refer to the exact same issue as another one that's been previously labeled. | Duplicate issues should be marked and closed right away, with a message referencing the issue it's a duplicate of (with `#123`)
+`duplicate` | Added to issues or PRs that refer to the same issue as another one that's been previously labelled. | Duplicate issues should be marked and closed right away, with a message referencing the issue it's a duplicate of (with `#123`)
-`enhancement` | Added to [feature requests](#request-a-feature), PRs, or documentation issues that are purely additive: the code or docs currently work as expected, but a change is being requested or suggested. |
+`enhancement` | Added to [feature requests](#request-a-feature), PRs, or purely additive documentation issues: the code or docs currently work as expected, but a change is being requested or suggested. |
-`help wanted` | Generally, this means it's lower priority for the maintainer team to itself implement, but that the community is encouraged to pick up if they so desire | Never applied on first-pass labelling.
+`help wanted` | Generally, this means it's a lower priority for the maintainer team to itself implement, but that the community is encouraged to pick up if they so desire | Never applied on first-pass labelling.
-`in-progress` | Applied by Committers to PRs that are pending work before being ready for review. | The original PR submitter should @mention the team member that applied the label once the PR is complete.
+`in-progress` | Applied by Committers to PRs that are pending work before being ready for review. | The original PR submitter should @mention the team member who applied the label once the PR is complete.
 `performance` | This issue or PR is directly related to improving performance. |
 `refactor` | Added to issues or PRs that deal with cleaning up or modifying the project for the betterment of it. |
-`support` | This issue is either asking a question about how to use the project, clarifying the reason for unexpected behavior, or possibly reporting a `bug` but does not have enough detail yet to determine whether it would count as such. | The label should be switched to `bug` if reliable reproduction steps are provided.
+`support` | This issue is either asking a question about how to use the project, clarifying the reason for unexpected behaviour, or possibly reporting a `bug` but does not have enough detail yet to determine whether it would count as such. | The label should be switched to `bug` if reliable reproduction steps are provided.
 Issues primarily with unintended configurations of a user's environment are not considered bugs, even if they cause crashes.
-`tests` | This issue or PR either requests or adds primarily tests to the project. | `wontfix` | Apply this label to issues that clearly have nothing at all to do with the project or are otherwise entirely outside of its scope/sphere of influence or maintainer decide to pass on an otherwise relevant issue. | The issue or PR should be closed as soon as the label is applied, and a clear explanation provided of why the label was used.
+`tests` | This issue or PR either requests or adds primarily tests to the project. | `wont fix` | Apply this label to issues that have nothing at all to do with the project or are otherwise entirely outside of its scope/sphere of influence or the maintainer decide to pass on an otherwise relevant issue. | The issue or PR should be closed as soon as the label is applied, and a clear explanation provided of why the label was used.
 Contributors are free to contest the labelling, but the decision ultimately falls on committers as to whether to accept something or not.

 ## Clean Up Issues and PRs

 Issues and PRs can go stale after a while.
 Maybe they're abandoned.
-Maybe the team will just plain not have time to address them any time soon.
+Maybe the team will just not have time to address them any time soon.

 In these cases, they should be closed until they're brought up again or the interaction starts over.